greg-raven/hdc/_posts/2021-06-01-green-tree-extension-project-in-victorville-will-break-ground-on-june-2nd.md

 Today, the City of Victorville hosted a Groundbreaking ceremony to celebrate the start of construction on this capital improvement project.
 Due to health order restrictions on public gatherings, attendance at the event was limited.

-During the Ceremony, Victorville Mayor Debra Jones expressed the City’s enthusiasm for starting work on this project that has been 50 years in the making.
+During the Ceremony, Victorville Mayor Debra Jones expressed the City's enthusiasm for starting work on this project that has been 50 years in the making.
 The Green Tree Extension was first envisioned in the 1970s.
 The project was added to the Victorville General Plan in 1988 and became a viable project in 2007.

 Integral to the project is a 600-foot-long bridge that will travel over the BNSF railroad.
 When complete, it will be the longest bridge in Victorville.
 City officials estimate more than one million pounds of rebar and 24 million pounds of concrete will be used in the new bridge.